Back

 In cases of termination of the employment contract due to redundancy, the employer must pay compensation of one month’s salary payment (calculated on the employee’s average wage across the previous six months).

-Employees with employment service of between 5 to 10 years are entitled to an additional one month’s salary from the unemployment insurance fund (Töötukassa); if the employees’ service is ten years or more, the employee is entitled to an additional one month’s salary from the unemployment insurance fund.
+Employees with employment service of between 5 to 10 years are entitled to an additional one month’s salary from the unemployment insurance fund (Töötukassa); if the employees’ service is 10 years or more, the employee is entitled to an additional 1 month’s salary from the Unemployment Insurance Fund.

 Probation Period

-Probation periods cannot be more than four months.
+Probation periods cannot be more than 4 months.

 VISA